ucb-bar/fpga-zynq/README.md

 1. First Stage Bootloader (FSBL) - This bootloader configures the Zynq processing system based on the block design in the Vivado project.
 The FSBL will hand-off to `u-boot` once the processing system is setup.
 We build the FSBL using the Xilinx SDK and hardware information exported from Vivado. (see [section 3](#fsbl))
 2. u-boot - This bootloader takes configuration information and prepares the ARM processing system for booting linux.
 Once configuration is complete, `u-boot` will hand-off execution to the ARM linux kernel.
 We build `u-boot` directly from the [Xilinx u-boot repository](https://github.com/Xilinx/u-boot-xlnx), with some configuration modifications to support Rocket. (see [section 4](#u-boot))
 3. ARM Linux - This is a copy of linux designed to run on the ARM processing system.
 From within this linux environment, we will be able to run tools (like `fesvr-zedboard`) to interact with the RISC-V Rocket Core.
 We build directly from the [Xilinx linux repository](https://github.com/Xilinx/linux-xlnx), with a custom device tree file to support Rocket. (see [section 6](#arm-linux))

+###F) <a name="fesvr"></a> Building fesvr-zynq

+The source code for the fesvr-zynq binary is in the [riscv-fesvr repo](http://github.com/ucb-bar/riscv-fesvr).
+To build the riscv-fesvr binary for Linux ARM target (to run on Zynq board), type:

+    $ mkdir build
+    $ cd build
+    $ ../configure --host=arm-xilinx-linux-gnueabi
+    $ make

+from the riscv-fesvr/build directory and make sure you have the Xilinx SDK in your PATH.
+When installing fesvr-zynq, don't forget to copy the library as well (`build/libfesvr.so` to `/usr/local/lib` on the board).